DeathlyMade/VR-Project/README.md

 ## 3. Objectives

 ### a.
 Binary Classification Using Handcrafted Features and ML Classifiers
-1. Extract handcrafted features from facial images (Histogram of Oriented Gradients).
+1. Extract handcrafted features from facial images (Histogram of Oriented Gradients and local binary pattern).
 2. Train and evaluate at least two machine learning classifiers (We use XGBoost, Neural Network and SVM) and compare classifier performances based on accuracy.

 ### b.
 Binary Classification Using CNN